Quicklist: Types of Windows

 Con: Not as secure as other window types.

-This type of window is perfect for those people with a green thumb.
-It is a four-sided window that extends outward to be able to capture enough amount of sunlight needed by plants.
-Turn your window into a small, indoor garden that can exhibit colorful, fresh and healthy plants, flowers or even herbs that you can use in your kitchen.
+This type of window is perfect for people with a green thumb.
+It is a four-sided window that extends outward to capture the amount of sunlight plants use for photosynthesis.

 - Can be a mini greenhouse or plant sanctuary